 Starting out with a steep climb to a saddle between two red sandstone rock formations, the trail then drops riders slightly down a segment of slickrock onto a razor-sharp ridge dangling 200 feet above the canyon floor below.

 From there, follow a hair-raising ride along dirt singletrack and overhanging rock (the trail’s namesake) before reaching a challenging slickrock climb to finish it off.

 3. Schultz Creek Trail, Flagstaff

-Schultz Creek is a popular out-and-back trail which can either be climbed to Schultz Pass, or taken as a fun, flowy descent into Flagstaff.
+Schultz Creek is a popular out-and-back trail that can either be climbed to Schultz Pass, or taken as a fun, flowy descent into Flagstaff.

 The section leading up to the campgrounds near the pass is just over four miles, but the extended trail runs an impressive 25 for more energetic riders.

 This trail shows off some of the outstanding natural beauty along flagstaff, including pine, aspen, and Douglas fir woodlands, as well as Schultz creek itself.
 Several technical sections are placed along its length for more adventurous riders, although the uphill climb is more than enough workout for beginners.